chenx16/DoctorLuckyGame/README.md

 1. Course Material
 - Milestone 3: Gameplay, CS 5010 — Programming Design Paradigms, Northeastern University Vancouver. [https://northeastern.instructure.com/courses/192582/assignments/2382093](https://northeastern.instructure.com/courses/192582/assignments/2382096?module_item_id=10809104), [Manual Grading Checklist](https://northeastern.instructure.com/courses/192582/pages/manual-grading-checklist)

+### demonstrating ouput files in /res
+1. M3PetVisibility.txt: the target character's pet effect on the visibility of a space from neighboring spaces
+2. M3MovePet.txt: the player moving the target character's pet
+3. M3HumanWin.txt: a human-player making an attempt on the target character's life and a human-player winning the game by killing the target character
+4. M3ComputerWin.txt: a computer-controlled player making an attempt on the target character's life and a computer-controlled player winning the game by killing the target character
+5. Each example run shows the pet moves around the world with DFS by displaying where is pet is at in each turn

 ### Design Changes
 - Gameplay Implementation: